 The Dean of Students Office will then contact the student’s Department Head of their major and the Office of Academic Affairs to request permission to sign off on the student’s hardship withdrawal form for them.

 The Dean of Students Office will complete Sections A, B, C and D of the withdrawal form and will forward it to the Registrar’s Office without medical and supporting documentation.
 All supporting documentation will be securely stored in the Dean of Students Office.

 If the documentation proves to be untruthful, the University reserves the right not to grant the request or to revoke the withdrawal.

 HARDSHIP WITHDRAWAL PROCESS TIMELINE

 Students must initiate the late withdrawal process by 5 p.m. of the last class day of the semester.
-When all the documentation for the late withdrawal has been received and verified after the end of the semester, the Vice President for the Division of Enrollment, Marketing, and Communication will contact faculty members about a grade change from the already posted grade to a “WP or “WF”.
+When all the documentation for the late withdrawal has been received and verified after the end of the semester, the Dean of Students Office will contact faculty members about a grade change from the already posted grade to a “WP or “WF”.
 The late withdrawal process should not be used as a way to change already existing grades.
-If a student appears to have completed the class and been issued a final grade, that student will need to provide further supporting documentation from the course instructor (the late withdrawal verification form to be issued by the Division of Enrollment, Marketing, and Communication) giving reasons why he or she would support a late withdrawal.
+If a student appears to have completed the class and been issued a final grade, that student will need to provide further supporting documentation from the course instructor (the late withdrawal verification form to be issued by the Dean of Students Office) giving reasons why he or she would support a late withdrawal.